CSLewin/APBW/mess/Wealth and Treasure.md

 ## Buying Things
 Costs are listed by usage die and descriptor.
 Find the highest applicable descriptor on the list--that's the cost of the purchase.

+To complete a purchase, roll a treasure usage die of the indicated size or higher and apply your character's Charm/Personality modifier to the die's result.

+**On a result of 1 or lower**, unfavorable circumstances leave you with the choice of losing the die immedaitely and entirely (but completing the purchase), or abandoning the deal at the cost of severely irritating the seller, the consequences of which are left to the GM to determine.

+**On a result of the maximum face value of the die or higher**,

 **Costs to Purchase (Use Highest Applicable Descriptor)**

 | Usage Die | Descriptors |